 Power not limited by other provisions.

-31. The Commission may investigate an administrative action despite a provision in any written law to the effect that the action is final or cannot be appealed, challenged, reviewed, questioned or called in question.
+31. The Commission may investigate or carry out inquiry into any matter despite a provision in any written law to the effect that the action is final or cannot be appealed, challenged, reviewed, questioned or called in question.

 Complaints.